tcarland/tcamake/README.md

   independently of the workspace.
 This script will assist in creating a project distribution by ensuring that links for needed dependencies such as 'tcamake' itself or other common libs are generated.

-- **tcamake_init_project.sh**
-  Used to inititiate a new project within the workspace, providing a base Makefile template.